 ETFs are complex financial instruments that track the value of an individual underlying asset or a basket of underlying assets.
 ETFs offer investors a convenient way to invest in several underlying assets at once, with a single financial instrument.
 Currency ETFs are not as well-known and often traded as spot forex instruments.

 What to look for in a forex broker

 Your forex broker is your gateway to the global foreign exchange trading market.
 The forex market is a virtually connected set of computers that connect all the parties in the forex market together.
 Access to this virtual network is granted by using the trading software and portals provided by forex brokers.
-Without the forex brokers you’d have no access to forex trading.
+Without the forex brokers you’d have no access to forex investing and trading.

 Forex brokers work with payment gateways to provide you with ways to fund your accounts and withdraw your profits.
 They also provide software for mobile trading (via smartphones and tablets), and provide access to various assets and markets across the world.

 You need capital to be able to trade forex.
 Forex trading is a business, and you can’t operate a business without capital.
 You need funds to purchase currency pairs to trade.
 Therefore, you need a means of sending money to your forex broker for crediting of your trading account.
 Then, when you make a profit, you need a means of withdrawing those profits from your trading account.